wso2/docs-is/en/docs/guides/identity-federation/outbound-provisioing-idp.md

 ## Prerequisites
 You need to [register an identity provider]({{base_path}}/guides/identity-federation/add-idp) on the Identity Server.

-## Configure Outbound Provisioning Connectors
+## Configure outbound provisioning connectors

 To configure outbound provisioning connectors: